lispcast/clj-http-playground/README.md

 # clj-http-playground

-Code to accompany the [clj-http course][course], part of [PurelyFunctional.tv Online Mentoring][mentoring].
+Code to accompany the [clj-http course][course], part of [PurelyFunctional.tv][mentoring].

 [course]: https://purelyfunctional.tv/courses/http-client-clj-http/
 [mentoring]: https://purelyfunctional.tv/

-Please check out the tags on this repo for the different lessons:
+Please check out the branches on this repo for the different
+lessons:

 * requests: basics about how to send requests
 * data-types: how to parse request and response bodies as json and other types